scott-trinkle/portfolio-website/content/news/brain-networks/index.md

 ---

-My first-author paper "The role of spatial embedding in mouse brain networks constructed from diffusoin tractography and tracer injections" is currently under review at NeuroImage.
+My first-author paper "The role of spatial embedding in mouse brain networks constructed from diffusion tractography and tracer injections" is currently under review at NeuroImage.
 You can download the draft <a href="/brain_networks.pdf" target="_blank" rel="noreferrer">here</a>.